september 2025 october 2025 november 2025 december 2025 february 2026 march 2026

 A BIENNIAL FILM SERIES

-Light Cone presents the fourth edition of Scratch Collection, a biennial series that proposes a journey through its catalog of over 7000 films, with the goal of establishing an atlas of experimental cinema from around the world while rediscovering a collection that aims to stay open and vibrant.
+Light Cone presents Scratch Collection's fourth edition, a biennial series that proposes a journey through its catalog of over 7000 films, with the goal of establishing an atlas of experimental cinema from around the world while rediscovering a collection that aims to stay open and vibrant.

 Light Cone entrusts each edition of this series to an invited guest (a film historian, curator, programmer or filmmaker) who, over the course of the residency, revisits the history of experimental cinema through the prism of this exceptional archive.
-Eschewing any encyclopedic ambition, since the aim is not to compile another anthology of classics, the guest curator is invited to take a fresh and unique gaze at Light Cone’s collection that would be marked by their personal sensibility.
+Eschewing any encyclopedic ambition – since the aim is not to compile another anthology of classics –, the guest curator is invited to take a fresh and unique look at Light Cone’s collection, shaped by their own sensibility.
 Each edition thus becomes a rediscovery of a catalog that is in perpetual evolution.

 GUEST CURATORS: TERESA CASTRO AND ALICE LEROY

 The program of this fourth edition of Scratch Collection has been entrusted to the researchers, film curators and critics Teresa Castro and Alice Leroy.
-They have decided to explore Light Cone’s collection under the guiding light of the philosopher Donna Haraway and her most recent book, Staying with the Trouble: Making Kin in the Chthulucene, 2016).
+They have decided to explore Light Cone’s collection under the guidance of philosopher Donna Haraway and her book, Staying with the Trouble: Making Kin in the Chthulucene (2016).

 SOWING TROUBLE